homelabos/homelabos/docs/setup/installation.md

 - Ubuntu Server 18.04 or Debian 10.3
 - [Passwordless SSH via SSH keys](https://linuxconfig.org/passwordless-ssh) working.

+!!!
+Warning
+    If you are running on an ARM infrastructure such as Raspberry PI, set `arm` to true.
+Run: `./set_setting.sh arm True`

 ## Optional Items

 ### Client Computer